FUNDAMENTALS OF SENATE COMMITTEES

 Special studies allow committees to play an investigative role in examining important social and political issues facing the country such as public health, housing for Indigenous communities, and veterans’ affairs.[81]
 A motion moved in the Senate authorizing a committee to undertake a special study is a substantive motion and requires one day’s notice.
 This motion typically establishes the parameters of the study to be undertaken and sets the date by which the committee must table its final report.
 If it becomes apparent that the committee will need additional time before tabling its final report, a motion must be adopted by the Senate to extend the deadline for reporting.
 Committees sometimes submit one or more interim reports before their final report.[82]

-While the Senate may refer any matter to any committee for consideration,[82] standing committees usually only undertake studies that fall within their general mandate as outlined in rule 12-7.
+While the Senate may refer any matter to any committee for consideration,[83] standing committees usually only undertake studies that fall within their general mandate as outlined in rule 12-7.
 When conducting a study, committees hear witnesses and may also travel, if the Senate authorizes them to do so.
-Although special studies, like most parliamentary work, end with a prorogation or dissolution, the Senate often agrees to re-authorize an order of reference in a new session.
-In this case the Senate typically refers back to the committee in question the papers and evidence received, and work already accomplished on that matter, thereby allowing the committee to build on its previous work.[83]
+Although special studies, like most parliamentary work, end with a prorogation or dissolution, the Senate may re-authorize an order of reference in a new session.
+In this case the Senate typically refers back to the committee in question the papers and evidence received, and work already accomplished on that matter, thereby allowing the committee to build on its previous work.[84]

 Estimates